QizhiPei/BioT5/README.md

 **↓Overview of BioT5+**
 ![](./imgs/overview_biot5+.png)

-## News
-🔥**Feb 29 2024**: Update BioT5 to BioT5+ with the ability of IUPAC integration and multi-task learning!
-Code and data will be relased ASAP.

-🔥**Nov 06 2023**: Update example usage for molecule captioning, text-based molecule generation, drug-target interaction prediction!

-🔥**Oct 20 2023**: The data for fine-tuning is released!

-🔥**Oct 19 2023**: The pre-trained and fine-tuned models are released!

-🔥**Oct 11 2023**: Initial commits.
-More codes, pre-trained model, and data are coming soon.

 ## Setup Environment
 As the data for fine-tuning is also included in the GitHub, you need to install git-lfs to pull the data correctly.